neicnordic/puhuri-web/docs/documents/statistics_pp.md

 9. Cookies
     1. You may restrict your internet browser's use of Cookies.
-    2. This Website may place and access certain Cookies on your computer. the University of Tartu uses Cookies to improve your experience of using the Website and to improve our range of services. the University of Tartu has carefully chosen these Cookies and has taken steps to ensure that your privacy is protected and respected at all times.
+    2. This Website may place and access certain Cookies on your computer.
+The University of Tartu uses Cookies to improve your experience of using the Website and to improve our range of services.
+The University of Tartu has carefully chosen these Cookies and has taken steps to ensure that your privacy is protected and respected at all times.
     3. All Cookies used by this Website are used in accordance with current UK and EU Cookie Law.
     4. Before the Website places Cookies on your computer, you will be presented with a message bar requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies, you are enabling the University of Tartu to provide a better experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of the Website may not function fully or as intended.
     5. This Website may place the following Cookies: